dhis2-metadata/TBCS-TB_Case_Surveillance/docs/tb_cs-design-2.0.0.md

 ### Program Indicators

-The full list of program indicators and indicators is available in the [metadata Reference File](resources/tb_cs-metadata.xlsx).
+Program indicators have been configured to produce analytical outputs that aggregate individiual level data captured in the Tracker, including time-between indicators, according to WHO indicator definitions.
+These include case notifications, treatment outomes and laboratory indicators with recommended disaggregations for key dimensions such as age/sex.
+The full list of program indicators and indicators is available in the metadata reference file inlucded in the package resources.

-### Reporting Case-based Data into Aggregate TB Reports
+### Tracker-to-aggregate

-The TB case-based surveillance tracker captures data that can be fed into standard, aggregate reporting (i.e. monthly, quarterly, or more frequently as determined by the country).
-An aggregate TB system design in DHIS2 can be accessed at who.dhis2.org/documentation/#tb.

-The package includes 2 groups of program indicators that are mapped to the corresponding data elements and category option combinations of the data sets in the TB aggregate package.
+The TB case surveillance tracker captures data that can be aggregated and reported via fed into standard, aggregate reporting (i.e. monthly, quarterly, or more frequently as determined by the country).
+This is useful for pushing data from an individual level system to the national HMIS as part of routine reporting processes.
+In particular, c0ountries that begin scaling up case-based systems typically hve a period of gradual scale up where some facilities still rely on paper-based systems and aggregated reporting into the HMIS.
+This technical solution allows countries to reduce the burden of reporting and bring all data together in the HMIS for analysis, regardless of whether the facility is using the Tracker or still relies on paper-based systems.
+The package includes 2 groups of program indicators that are mapped to the corresponding data elements and category option combinations of the data sets in the TB HMIS package (configured using the aggregate domain).

 The current TB CS tracker supports data transfer for the following data sets: